julienyvenat/docker-suricata/README.md

 ```console
 [**] [1:2008983:6] ET USER_AGENTS Suspicious User Agent (BlackSun) [**] [Classification: A Network Trojan was detected] [Priority: 1] {TCP}
 ```
+## About

+### Docker

+This Docker is build from centos 7 official docker.

+The container shares the network of the host.

+### Suricata

+1. Configuration:

+ The basic configuration of suricata has been changed a little bit.

+ Now the rules inside the container are inside the folder /var/lib/suricata/rules

+ This rules will be update every 12 hours thanks to the new feature [suricata-update](http://suricata-update.readthedocs.io/en/latest/index.html)

+ Moreover, the netfilter mode is set to **repeat**.
+This mode is used to reinject all packets inside iptables.
+This permit to not bypassing some other iptables rules.

+2. Logs:

+ Fast, drop and stats logs are enabled.
+They're inside the /var/log/suricata folder.

+ All other logs types are disabled.

 ## Addons